-and either: or: Paper 2 Alternative to Cou 21⁄2 hours rsework Paper 3 Coursework Investigation (Centre-based This question paper scenario-based ques require candidates transwers.
-It is based primarily stions, which o provide short assessment) This is an investigation which is directed towards the contents of Unit 6, and should allow candidates to apply their knowledge and skills of this area of the travel and tourism industry.
-It is based primarily on the contents of Unit 5.
-Candidates should have a broad understanding of the principles of marketing and promotion, and of the ways in which marketing and promotion are used within the travel It requires a basic understanding of the principles of the marketing and promotion of visitor services.
-It explores the ways in which the services that are available to visitors and tourism providers, through tourist boards and tourist information centres, can be promoted and developed for international travel and tourism. and tourism industry The candidate's report should be no more than 3000 words, in addition to relevant annotation and illustrative material.
+and either: or: Paper 221⁄2 hoursAlternative to CourseworkThis question paper has four scenario- based questions, which require candidates to provide short answers.It is based primarily on the contents of Unit 5.Candidates should have a broad understanding of the principles of Paper 3 Coursework Investigation (Centre-based assessment) This is an investigation which is directed towards the contents of Unit 6, and should allow candidates to apply their knowledge and skills of this area of the travel and tourism industry.
+It requires a basic understanding of the principles of the marketing and promotion of visitor services.
+It explores marketing and promotion, and of the ways in which marketing and promotion are used within the travel and tourism industry. the ways in which the services that are available to visitors and tourism providers, through tourist boards and tourist information centres, can be promoted and developed for international travel and tourism.
+The candidate's report should be no more than 3000 words, in addition to relevant annotation and illustrative material.
 Candidates will be expected to: demonstrate the ability to collect both primary and secondary evidence; analyse, investigate and draw conclusions from this; and present their findings in a structured report.
-(40% of total marks ) (40% of total marks)
+(40% of total marks) (40% of total marks)

-\The time devoted to the preparation and completion of Coursework should be approximately in proportion to its mark allocation, i.e. about 40%.
+\The time devoted to the preparation and completion of Coursework should be approximately in proportion to its mark allocation, i.e. about 40 per cent.